TodWulff/Evermore-Chamber-Filter/README.md

 I am not 3D CAD skilled (read as 'I AM a hack'), so I did this all in Prusa Slicer.
 I've attached the project file if others wish to spin up a similar setup.
 The 3mf was crafted in PS 2.4.2, in case that matters…

+04May22 Update:  Generated gcode and then, using Voxelizer (a slicer w/ unique UI), imported the gcode and generated meshes (stl files) from same - conceptually, deslicing... lol  Anyways, this should ease the pain related to slicer drama when using the original .3mf project files.

 Unit on the left was the first prototype.
 Unit on the right is what is attached hereto (minor mods on the air inlet geometry/positioning).
 Fan tolerances are tight, might need to file a bit on the nubbins when assembling them.?.
 Being a hack, I just turned into the hulk for a sec and forced them into place - Bob's yer uncle...

 Enjoy.
 Happy printing!